Creating a Soldier Course Using a Symbol Molding

 - Click the Select Objects button, then click on the CAD block to select it and click the Explode CAD Block edit button to break the block into its individual components.

-- Select the brick and morter sections in turn and click the Convert Polyline edit button to convert them into polyline solids.
+- Select the brick and mortar sections in turn and click the Convert Polyline edit button to convert them into polyline solids.

-- In the Polyline Solid Specification dialog, on the General tab, set the brick component's Thickness to 3 5/8 inches and its Elevation at Top: to 0; on the Materials tab, choose an appropriate material for your Brick.
+- In the Polyline Solid Specification dialog, on the General panel, set the brick component's Thickness to 3 5/8 inches and its Elevation at Top: to 0; on the Materials panel, choose an appropriate material for your Brick.

-- Set the mortar components' Thickness to 3 1/8 inches and its Elevation at Top to -1/4 inch; on the Materials tab, choose an appropriate material for your Mortar.
+- Set the mortar components' Thickness to 3 1/8 inches and its Elevation at Top to -1/4 inch; on the Materials panel, choose an appropriate material for your Mortar.

 - Make a copy of the mortar component on the other side of the brick.
 You should now have something that looks like this:

-- Select 3D> Create Perspective View> Full Overview from the menu.
+- Select 3D> Create Perspective View> Perspective Full Overview from the menu.

-- For use as a soldier course, if the symbol is oriented as it is in the image above, you will need to rotate the symbol around the Z axis 90 and the X axis -90 to get it oriented correctly for the window.
+- For use as a soldier course, if the symbol is oriented as it is in the image above, you will need to rotate the symbol around the Z axis 90° to get it oriented correctly for the window.

 - Make sure that the Origin is set to 0" for the X, Y and Z values.